Programs and Partnerships

 The Viessman Internship, in which UW Oshkosh students intern at Viessmann headquarters in Allendorf, Germany, for eight weeks during the summer.
 Immersed in operations and partnered with German interns, students gain an in-depth understanding of both business operations and local culture.
 Learn more.

 UW System Partnerships

 This 14-course, online master’s program on Sustainable Management adopts a current, cutting-edge curriculum developed by faculty from five University of Wisconsin System campuses (UW Oshkosh, UW-Green Bay, UW-Parkside, UW-Stout and UW-Superior) with input from industry professionals to ensure that our learning objectives are current and valuable to future employers.
 Learn more

 UW Data Science Program

-The mission of the Women and Science Program, housed on the UW Oshkosh campus, is to attract and retain more women and minority students in science, technology, engineering and mathematics (STEM) by promoting systematic changes in the ways that science and science education are regarded and carried out within the University of Wisconsin System, the Wisconsin community and beyond.
+The mission of the Alliance for Inclusion, Diversity, Equity, and Advancement in STEM, housed on the UW Oshkosh campus, is to attract and retain more women and minority students in science, technology, engineering and mathematics (STEM) by promoting systematic changes in the ways that science and science education are regarded and carried out within the University of Wisconsin System, the Wisconsin community and beyond.
 In particular, the program seeks to increase faculty expertise in inclusive and student-centered pedagogy and to promote campus & classroom climates that attract and retain women and minority students in STEM disciplines.
 Learn more